-- Document retention applies to both physical and digital records, regardless of whether they are saved on a cloud storage server or in a file cabinet.
-Emails are also "documents" and should be addressed in the DRD Policy.
-If your organization uses digital storage, it is important to ensure adequate backup mechanisms are in place. - Not all documents should be destroyed.
-Certain types of documents must or should be preserved indefinitely, either as a result of their institutional importance to the nonprofit organization or to comply with federal or state requirements. - A DRD Policy should include procedures for implementing litigation holds when a litigation, audit, or government investigation is reasonably anticipated. - Designate an individual to be responsible for and administrate the DRD Policy.
+- Not all documents should be destroyed.
+Certain types of documents must or should be preserved indefinitely, either as a result of their institutional importance to the nonprofit organization or to comply with federal or state requirements. - All documents should be labelled in a consistent manner that allows for easy retrieval. - A DRD Policy should include procedures for implementing litigation holds when a litigation, audit, or government investigation is reasonably anticipated. - Designate an individual to be responsible for and administrate the DRD Policy.
 This person should regularly assess the nonprofit organization's compliance with policy as well as its relevance in light of new technological developments or nonprofit practices. - If your organization relies on volunteer services or volunteers, they should be given as little responsibility as possible for complying with document retention requirements.
 To the extent possible, volunteers should work only with documents backed up to physical or digital storage and should not be permitted to remove documents from nonprofit facilities.
-If a volunteer creates new documents or is required to remove documents from nonprofit facilities, the administrator of your

-- DRD Policy should request the volunteer to produce any documents the nonprofit organization deems necessary to preserve. - Only include policies which you are confident your organization can follow.
+If a volunteer creates new documents or is required to remove documents from nonprofit facilities, the administrator of your DRD Policy should request the volunteer produce any documents the nonprofit organization deems necessary to preserve. - Ensure that sensitive documents are identified by the organization and that access to them is restricted to authorized personnel. - Only include policies which you are confident your organization can follow.
 Adopting a policy and failing to follow it may be worse than not having one at all.